webdevjeffus/drop-in-css/README.md

 ## The Drop-In stylesheet
-The drop-in.css stylesheet is organized into five main sections.
-The first two sections&mdash;Resets and Design Styles&mdash;apply to the whole page, while the latter three&mdash;Header Styles, Main Styles, and Footer Styles&mdash;each contain the rules that apply within their related element in the DOM tree.
-On this page, I'll briefly introduce each of these five sections, and explain generally how they display your HTML document; for a detailed, rule-by-rule breakdown, refer to the [tutorial](https://github.com/webdevjeffus/drop-in-css/blob/master/docs/tutorial.md).
+The **drop-in.css** stylesheet is organized into five major groups of CSS rules.
+The first two groups&mdash;Utility Styles and Design Styles&mdash;apply to the whole page, while the latter three&mdash;Header Styles, Main Styles, and Footer Styles&mdash;each contain the rules that apply within their related element in the DOM tree.
+On this page, I'll briefly introduce each of these five groups, and explain generally how they display your HTML document.
+For a detailed, rule-by-rule breakdown of the entire **drop-in.css** file, refer to [Drop-in.css, line by line](https://github.com/webdevjeffus/drop-in-css/blob/master/docs/tutorial.md).

-### Resets
+### Utility Styles
-Resets standardize the rendering of HTML elements by different browsers. **Drop-in.css** relies upon [**normalize.css**](https://necolas.github.io/normalize.css/) for general consistency, and adds a few more reset rules of its own.
+**Drop-in.css** relies upon [**normalize.css**](https://necolas.github.io/normalize.css/) to eliminate inconsistencies in how different browsers render certain HTML elements by default, and adds a few more general-purpose rules of its own.
 It is recommended that you include **normalize.css** in your project along with **drop-in.css**; download the **normalize.css** file, and link it in the \<head> element of your HTML file, just before the link to **drop-in.css**.

-In its own Resets section, **drop-in.css** includes a few style rules that simplify various browsers' default element-rendering, to make styling more designer-friendly:
+In its Utility Styles section, **drop-in.css** includes a few style rules that simplify various browsers' default element-rendering, to make styling more designer-friendly.
+Specifically, these rules:
 * Use box-sizing: border-box on all block elements.
 * Assign min- and max-widths to be the body, and set the margins to center the body in the browser window.
-* Remove margins and padding from all elements, then set a standard bottom margin of 0.5rem to all header and paragraph elements.
+* Resets the margins and padding for all elements to zero, so that we can set our own margins and paddings to the exact values we want.
+* Adds 0.5rem of margin to the bottom of all headings ( \<h1> to \<h6> ), as well as paragraphs ( \<p> ).

 ### Design Styles
 In its Design Styles section, **drop-in.css** collects all the rules that specify the font and colors used throughout the site.
 By keeping these rules together, near the top of the file, **drop-in.css** makes it easy for developers to change the look and feel of their app by making minor changes to just a few CSS rules.